aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 * Question: "Arthur Conan Doyle."
 (Knowledge +2) (Knowledge Lv.
 3)
 ##### Daytime
 * Borrow "The Gallant Rogue" from library
-* Request "The Cats' Disappearance" flag
+* Request "If Cats Disappeared from the City" flag
 * Investigate Yongen-Jaya by talking with residents to ID target (Request "The Cat's Disappearance" unlocked)
 * Chariot Rank 5
 ##### Evening